 1120 SW Fifth Ave, Suite 800, Portland, OR 97204

-Speed Safety Cameras are a proven safety tool that can reduce dangerous speeding in your neighborhood and save lives.
-They are mounted along High Crash Corridors and when people driving past them exceed the posted speed limit, they capture photos and video for review by Portland Police.
+Speed Safety Cameras are a proven safety tool that reduce dangerous speeding in neighborhoods and save lives.
+They are mounted along High Crash Network corridors.
+When people drive past the cameras while exceeding the posted speed limit, the cameras capture photos and video for review by Portland Police.

-Speeding is a top contributing factor to fatal crashes across the Metro region.
-Traveling at excessive speeds has been consistently linked to higher crash risks.
-The faster a driver is going, the longer it takes them to recognize a dangerous situation and, once they have hit the brakes, to bring their vehicle to a stop.
+Speeding is a top contributing factor to deadly crashes across the Portland region.
+Traveling at excessive speeds is linked to higher crash risks.
+The faster a person drives, the longer it takes them to recognize a dangerous situation and, once they have hit the brakes, to bring their vehicle to a stop.

-PBOT has designated SW Beaverton-Hillsdale Highway a High Crash Corridor.
-People walking along or crossing it on foot are twice as likely to be struck by a car than on the average city street.
+PBOT installed a camera on Beaverton-Hillsdale Highway because it is a High Crash Network corridor.
+People walking on this street are twice as likely to be struck by a person driving than on the average city street.
 Recent Vision Zero crash data analysis has shown the corridor to be one of Portland's top roads where people driving are seriously injured or killed.

-If a pedestrian is struck at 20mph, they have a 90% chance of surviving.
+If a person walking is struck at 20 mph, they have a 90% chance of surviving.
 Beaverton-Hillsdale Highway's posted speed limit is 40 mph west of SW 25th Avenue.
-A person struck by a speeding driver on this section of Beaverton-Hillsdale Highway is more likely to die than survive.
+A person struck by a speeding driver on this section of Beaverton-Hillsdale Highway is more likely to die than to survive.